mardy-git/hmac/README.md

 ];

 //the private key used in both applications to ensure the hash is the same
-$key = "wul4RekRPOMw4a2A6frifPqnOxDqMXdtRQMt6v6lsCjxEeF9KgdwDCMpcwROTqyPxvs1ftw5qAHjL4Lb";
+$key = 'wul4RekRPOMw4a2A6frifPqnOxDqMXdtRQMt6v6lsCjxEeF9KgdwDCMpcwROTqyPxvs1ftw5qAHjL4Lb';

 try {
     $manager->config($config);
-} catch (\InvalidArgumentException $e) {
+} catch (HmacInvalidAlgorithmException $e) {
-    //an \InvalidArgumentException can be caught here
+    //an HmacInvalidAlgorithmException can be caught here
     //"The algorithm ({$algorithm}) selected is not available" }